Table of Contents

 More recently David Matthews has continued to develop Poly/ML.
 The Standard Basis Library has been implemented and the compiler converted to the 1997 Definition of Standard ML (Revised).
 This work was supported in part by LFCS.
 The most recent work has been rewriting the run-time system which has resulted in the version 5 release.
 This work was supported by the Verisoft project and the Technical University of Munich.

 Since the version 4.0 release Poly/ML now supports the full version of the language as given in the "Definition of Standard ML (Revised)", generally known as ML97.

 As well as being extremely fast and efficient implementation of Standard ML Poly/ML provides several additional features.
+The Thread library allows parallel threads to be created that can make use of multi-core processors.
 There is a foreign language interface which allows dynamically linked libraries to be loaded and functions within them called from ML.
 An X-Windows interface using Motif is available and a Windows programming interface.
 There is also a symbolic debugger for Poly/ML.

 Poly/ML is available for the most popular architectures and operating systems.
 There are native code versions for the i386 (32 and 64 bit).
 There is a byte-code interpreted version which can be used on unsupported architectures.
 The configure script will automatically select the architecture when building from source.

 You need to build Poly/ML from source and provide the --with-x option to the configure script.
 Check that you have the appropriate X-Windows and Motif libraries installed first.

 The easiest way to build a stand-alone application is with polyc.
 This is a script that compiles a Standard ML program using the Poly/ML compile and creates an executable program from it.
 It can also be used to link object files created using the PolyML.export function with the Poly/ML libraries or to produce an object file.
 When used to compile a Standard ML program it expects the main function to be called "main" e.g.